ShaneByrne0963/chess-champions/readme.md

 ### Color Scheme

 - The website has a simple and uniform color scheme, with all text colored white displayed on a brown shaded background
-- The brown color is designed to resemble the outside chessboard, and gives the website a wood-like asthetic
+- The brown color is designed to resemble the outside of a chessboard, and gives the website a wood-like asthetic
 - Some areas of the website have different shades of brown to add color diversity to the page

 ### Typography